- This event has passed.

 - Part 3: Monitoring Crop Growth Through SAR-Derived Crop Structural Parameters (Heather McNairn, Emily Lindsay, Xianfeng Jiao)

-For information on course training and software prerequisites, see the ARSET course page.
+For information on course training see the ARSET course page.
+Lecture recordings and materials are available here.

 Note that the course is also available in Spanish.